lawmurray/LibBi/10-getting-started.md

 If you are interested in getting involved in the development of LibBi, please contact <a href="mailto:lawrence.murray@csiro.au">Lawrence Murray</a>.
-The [user manual](/documentation) also contains a developer guide to help you get started.
+The [manual](/docs/LibBi-Manual.pdf) also contains a developer guide to help you get started.